inphobia/p5-idea-wikiclone/Perl-syntax-nuances.md

 * Use `m/PATTERN/` form of match regexp.
 Implicit form `/PATTERN/` is supported, but not always being parsed correctly.
 Implicit form of `?PATTERN?` is not supported in any way.
 Use `m?PATTERN?`.
 * `our` variables should be declared at least once.
 You may refer them later as `$package::var`, but to make re-factoring works properly you must declare them somewhere.
 * Try to avoid using 'fancy' object method calls `method Foo::Bar`.
 Use canonical `Foo::Bar->method`.
 Fancy usage is supported, but may be glitchy.
-* If your project contains XS subs, declare them with prototypes in pure Perl.
-Plugin may find such declarations and has no any access to XS parts.
 * Camelcade actively using type in variable declaration: `my Foo::Bar $foo_bar_object`.
 Types helps to resolve methods.